entrypoint-lv/DataTableQueryBuilder/README.md

 ### Server-side configuration

-Create a LINQ projection model that represents the fields returned by server:
+Create a LINQ projection model that represents the fields expected by your JS datatable and returned by server:

 ```c#
 public class UserListData